solid red star

 Okay: Plastic

-Plastic is a common way of storing cannabis products, but it’s not ideal for the long term.
-Use glass over plastic whenever possible, but if you have to use plastic, opt for a thicker plastic like a food storage container, rather than a plastic bag.
-Plastic containers like Tupperware are airtight and you can add a humidity control pack to combat temperature fluctuations.
+Plastic containers like Tupperware are airtight, and you can add a humidity control pack to combat temperature fluctuations.
 Plastic baggies, however, don’t lock in aromas and may contaminate anything kept near them with the scent of weed.
 Bags can also encourage moisture build-up that leads to mold.

 Avoid: Metal

 Metal is not a great option for long-term storage.
 If you’re keeping your cannabis products in a metal container, opt for a strong metal like titanium or food-safe stainless steel.
 Weaker metals like aluminum can affect the taste of your cannabis products over time.
-Many grinders are made of metal and work well for short-term storage of ground flower, but don’t leave it in there too long, or it will start to degrade.
+Many grinders are made of metal and work well for short-term storage of ground flower, but don’t leave your flower in there for too long, or it will start to degrade.

 What do you need to store cannabis?